BayashiPascal/GSet/README.md

 * pick the current data
 * shuffle the data
 * sort the data with a user-defined comparison function
-* foreach macro to execute a block of code on each data
+* foreach macro to execute a block of code on each data (available only if compiling with gcc)
 * append a set at the tail of another set
 * copy a GSet
 * empty a GSet with/without freeing its data